 During New Student Orientation, you will meet your seminar professor and peer advisor to begin charting your academic path, register for the rest of your fall semester courses and to start work on your seminar topic.
 Each FYS will continue throughout the fall semester.

-If you are admitted into Johnston Center for Integrative Studies, or as a Music major or minor, there is a designated seminar specifically designed for your program.
-Students in these specialty seminars are also housed together in the same residence hall.
-Please use the buttons below to see your seminar information, and indicate your specialty seminar as the only choice in your seminar selection.
+If you are admitted into Johnston Center for Integrative Studies, or as a Music major or minor, there is a designated seminar for your program.
+Please use the buttons below to review information about those seminars and to place yourself in the appropriately designated seminar.

-All other students can indicate top ten choices among any other seminars, including those marked as “Living Learning Communities,” a cluster of seminars around a common theme.
-Students in these seminars are housed together in a designated residence hall to facilitate community activities and interpersonal learning.
+All other incoming students should browse through the list of seminars and choose ten seminars.
 Please take the time to review all the seminar information carefully and be open-minded when you make your selection – this is your first chance in college to explore new subjects and expand your mind!

 Narrow your selection to ten courses.
-Carefully notate any unique requirements that your selections may have such as housing, special equipment, or unusual meeting times.
-Rank them in order of interest.
+Carefully note any unique requirements for certain seminars such as field trips, special equipment, or unusual meeting times.

 I was studying the different ways Disneyland makes use of physics in their attraction and at their park.
 It was an amazing opportunity to learn the science and also to bond with my classmates and make friends at Disneyland.